 Under the Mississippi Public Records Act, inmate records are regarded as public information.
 Thus, interested parties can inspect and obtain copies of Mississippi inmate records upon request from the record’s custodian.
 An inmate record in Mississippi contains details about a detainee.
 These include and are not limited to the name of the detention facility where a particular person who’s in custody is housed, their current custody status, charges, and physical description.
 However, access to inmates' health records is restricted to authorized individuals only and is not available to the general public.
 However, record seekers can get a court order or have the inmate sign and complete an Authorization for Release form to get permission to access this information.

-Mississippi inmate records comprise personal and official information regarding persons incarcerated in various correctional facilities within the state.
-These facilities include county and city-run jails and detention centers as well as state or privately operated prisons, penal institution. and penitentiaries.
-The information included in these records includes the names, birth dates, gender, nationality and ethnicity of the inmate as well as their most current charges, ongoing sentences, designated inmate numbers, and prospective court or release dates.
-As per state laws, all or some of this information can be made available to interested members of the public upon request.
+Mississippi inmate records comprise personal and official information regarding persons incarcerated in various correctional facilities in Mississippi.
+These facilities include county and city-run jails and detention centers as well as state or privately-operated prisons, penal institutions, and penitentiaries.
+The information included in these records includes the names, birth dates, gender, nationality, and ethnicity of the inmate, as well as their most current charges, ongoing sentences, designated inmate numbers, and prospective court or release dates.

-The Mississippi correctional system comprises county, state, private and regional correctional facilities as well as community work centers and restitution centers situated within state limits.
-While most county and city jails and detention centers are operated by local law enforcement agencies, state, private and regional institutions are managed by the Mississippi Department of Corrections, which is tasked with disseminating inmate records of incarcerated persons in its jurisdiction.
+The Mississippi correctional system comprises county, state, private, and regional correctional facilities, as well as community work centers and restitution centers situated within state limits.
+While most county and city jails and detention centers are operated by local law enforcement agencies, state, private, and regional institutions are managed by the Mississippi Department of Corrections (MDOC), which is tasked with disseminating inmate records of incarcerated persons in its jurisdiction.

 Central Mississippi Correctional Facility